exoticorn/curlywas/README.md

 let name = expression;
 ```

+Local variables are lexically scoped and shadowing variables declared earlier is explicitely allowed.

+`name = value;` assigns a new value to a (non-inline) variable.

 There are two modifiers that change when the initializer expression is actually evaluated.
 They both can reduce the size of the resulting code (when used appropriately), but it is up to the coder to make sure that the delayed evaluation doesn't change the semantics of the code.

 ```